Polygence blog > Research Opportunities and Ideas

 10 minute read

-Psychology touches every aspect of human life so whether you want to be a counselor or just better understand how humans make choices, psychology may be the field for you!
+Psychology touches every aspect of human life.
+Whether you want to be a counselor or just better understand how humans make choices, psychology may be the field for you!
 This field explores the mind and how it affects social interactions, society itself, and individual health and happiness.

-Here are our top 20 Psychology Summer Research Opportunities for High Schoolers scored on their:
+Our top 20 Psychology Summer Research Opportunities for High Schoolers were ranked based on their:

 • Affordability (paid internships and free programs score above expensive programs)